en9apr/sphinx/cfd.rst

 * Associated boundary conditions

-* The non linearity is a source of turbulence, vorticity, shock waves, combustion, multi-phase, bubble dynamics, evapouration, condensation.
+* The non linearity is a source of turbulence, vorticity, shock waves, combustion, multi-phase, bubble dynamics, evaporation, condensation.
 Therefore the model is associated with a target application - e.g. incompressible, inviscid, turbulent, 2D or 3D model

 Discretization Method - the major part of CFD
 `````````````````````````````````````````````